Goodwill Hunting: Wedding dresses

-We all know it pays to comparison shop.
-That rule also applies to Discovery Goodwill stores.
+COLORADO SPRINGS, Colo. — We all know it pays to comparison shop.
+That rule also applies to Discover Goodwill stores.
 Not all things are priced the same at every store.
-I can give you at least two clear examples of this: Yard tools and Wedding dresses.
+I can give you at least two clear examples of this: yard tools and wedding dresses.

-It was still new with the tags on it for under $100.
-I priced it online and could see it wasn’t a top of the line brand.
+The dress was still new with the tags on it for under $100.
+I priced it online and could see it wasn’t a top-of-the-line brand.
 However, it was about a quarter of the price at $49.99.
 They had two more inside with the tags on them for $80 and $90.

 I’m not in the market for a new wedding dress and neither is my only daughter.
 Well, she better not be!
 However, you always have to be alert while Goodwill Hunting.
 I saw another two wedding dresses at the Goodwill near Carefree.
 One still had its tags on it and they both ran for $90.
 The tag was from Fiesta that was listed between $125 to $500 new online.
 They were all great deals.
 It just depends if you believe in good or bad omens that may come with a used wedding dress.